Common cyber threats to schools and kura

 - private personal information about students, their families, their health and their educational achievements

 - passwords that might be reused elsewhere

 - files and records for teachers, staff, and students.

-The most common types of threat
+The most common cyber risks

 Phishing is when someone uses an email or phone call to try and get access to sensitive information (like bank account numbers and passwords).
 Phishing scammers will claim to be from a legitimate organisation, and often have email addresses or websites that look very real.
 They'll often ask you to claim a prize, check your details, or tell you that your account is expiring or needs to be checked.

 When a website is under a DoS attack, it will look like it's 'down' or unavailable.
 The attack works by overwhelming the website's servers with multiple requests for access until the server becomes overloaded and goes down.
 DoS attacks are much more likely to happen to an organisation than to an individual.